top of page

 In short, we are affiliated to the national RSPCA Society, but not funded by them.

-We never put a healthy animal to sleep except on the much considered advice of vets.
+We will never put a healthy animal to sleep except on the much considered advice of vets.

 Our Area